Mae West: Middle years

-After appearing in The Heat's On in 1943, West returned to a highly active stage and nightclub career.
-Among her notable performances was the title role in Catherine Was Great (1944) on Broadway, a play she wrote as a satirical take on the life of Catherine the Great.
+After appearing in The Heat's On in 1943, West returned to the stage and nightclubs.
+She played the title role in Catherine Was Great (1944) on Broadway, a play she wrote as a satirical take on the life of Catherine the Great.
 In the production, she surrounded herself with a group of tall, muscular actors described as an "imperial guard".
 Produced by theater and film impresario Mike Todd, the play ran for 191 performances before going on tour.

 West revived her 1928 play Diamond Lil in 1949, returning it to Broadway.
 A reviewer for The New York Times referred to her as an "American institution—as beloved and indestructible as Donald Duck.
 Like Chinatown, and Grant's Tomb, Mae West should be seen at least once."
 In the 1950s, she performed in her own Las Vegas stage show at the newly opened Sahara Hotel, where she sang while flanked by bodybuilders.
 The show proved popular with both male and female audiences, with West commenting, "Men come to see me, but I also give the women something to see: wall to wall men."

 During the casting of Billy Wilder's 1950 film Sunset Boulevard, West was offered the role of Norma Desmond.
-Still frustrated by the censorship imposed on The Heat's On, she declined the role, stating that its pathos did not suit her comedic sensibility, which she characterized as focused on uplifting audiences.
-The role ultimately went to Gloria Swanson, after Mary Pickford also declined.
+Still frustrated by the censorship imposed on The Heat's On, she turned down the role, saying its pathos did not fit her desire to uplift audiences.
+The role went to Gloria Swanson, after Mary Pickford also declined.

-West was later offered additional film roles, including Vera Simpson opposite Frank Sinatra in the 1957 musical Pal Joey, which she declined, with the part going to Rita Hayworth.
-She also turned down a role in Roustabout (1964) alongside Elvis Presley, which was subsequently played by Barbara Stanwyck.
-West rejected offers from Federico Fellini to appear in both Juliet of the Spirits and Satyricon.
+West turned down other film roles: Vera Simpson opposite Frank Sinatra in Pal Joey (1957), played instead by Rita Hayworth; a part alongside Elvis Presley in Roustabout (1964), taken by Barbara Stanwyck; and offers from Federico Fellini for both Juliet of the Spirits and Satyricon.